FrancoLiberali/cql/docs/contributing/contributing.md

 # Contributing

-Thank you for your interest in BaDaaS!
+Thank you for your interest in CQL!
 This document provides the guidelines for how to contribute to the project through issues and pull-requests.
-Contributions can also come in additional ways such as joining the [DitRit discord server](https://discord.gg/zkKfj9gj2C), commenting on issues or pull requests and more.
+Contributions can also come in additional ways such as commenting on issues or pull requests and more.

 ## Issues